xbeat/Machine-Learning/README.md

 Introduction to Spark User Defined Functions (UDFs)

 Spark UDFs allow us to extend Spark's built-in functionality by defining custom operations on DataFrame columns.
 They're particularly useful when we need to apply complex transformations or business logic that isn't available in Spark's standard functions.

+## Transformer Model Explained with Python

+Introduction to Transformer Models

+The Transformer model, introduced in the "Attention Is All You Need" paper, revolutionized natural language processing.
+It's a neural network architecture that uses self-attention mechanisms to process sequential data, eliminating the need for recurrent or convolutional layers.

 ## Basic LangChain Tutorial with Python